ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

     5. Where important and practical, try to verify that the package is digitally signed by its expected creators (or at least its redistributors).
 Software to verify that a package is digitally signed, also called cryptographically signed, has been around for decades.
 In some situations, there is automated verification that the package does come from a particular redistributor.
 That said, it is often harder to ensure that you have the correct corresponding public keys (this is an example of a *key management* problem.)
 There is continuing work in this area, for example, the [sigstore](https://www.sigstore.dev/) project is working to make it significantly easier to digitally sign and verify software artifacts.
 When you can practically create and verify digital signatures, take advantage of them.

+You also need to ensure that your system is not vulnerable to a “dependency confusion” aka “substitution” attack.
+This vulnerability affects systems that identify a list of dependencies and are configured to retrieve those dependencies from more than one repository.
+Such systems are often configured to depend on some package P where the developers assumed that package P would be retrieved from one particular repository (typically a private repository).
+The vulnerability occurs if nothing *requires* that the package P be retrieved from its expected repository.
+If nothing requires it, an attacker can create a malicious package P with the same name on a *different* repository (typically a public repository), and fool the system into using that malicious package instead.
+Attackers can take many steps to make its use likely, such as giving their malicious version a large version number.
+This is not a theoretical attack; attackers began widely exploiting this vulnerability in 2021.
+(For more information, see “[3 Ways to Mitigate Risk When Using Private Package Feeds](https://aka.ms/pkgsecwp)” by Microsoft and “[Dependency Confusion: How I Hacked Into Apple, Microsoft and Dozens of Other Companies](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610)” by Alex Birsan.)
+There are various countermeasures to dependency confusion, for example:

+1. Use a single feed (e.g., a single repository or registry).
+If there’s a single source, there’s no opportunity for confusion.
+2. Clearly declare, for each package, where the package must be retrieved from.
+These are sometimes called “controlled scopes”.
+3. Prioritize feeds so that the most trusted feed(s) are always consulted first, and then less-trusted feeds are only consulted when the more trusted feeds expressly report that the package is not found.
+Make sure that the less-trusted feeds never override the more-trusted feeds.
+4. Use client-side verification features.
+One approach is to enforce version pinning to a cryptographic hash value (aka a “digital fingerprint”) of a package.
+Another approach is integrity verification to verify that a downloaded package is identical to the first time it was downloaded.

 ### Quiz 3.2

 \>\>What are good ways to acquire software?
 Select all answers that apply.<<